intiocean/pyinter/README.md

 ========
 v 0.1.1
 -------
-Adding Manifest file to fix the pypi release
+Adding Manifest file to fix the pypi release.
+This was broken because the README.md was not being included in the source distribution but setup.py had a reference to this file and therefore failed to run.

 v 0.1
 -----